kdcllc/win10andwsldev/wsl-install.md

-## Install Windows Subsystem Linux (WSL) on Windows
+# Install Windows Subsystem Linux (WSL) on Windows 10 Professional

-The following manually steps can accomplish what this script will do [WSL.ps1](https://github.com/Microsoft/windows-dev-box-setup-scripts/blob/master/scripts/WSL.ps1).
+There are two ways this can be accomplished, manually or automated thru use of powershell script.

+## Manual Steps

-1. Open Powershell `Run as Administrator` and run this script to enable WSL [Install the Windows Subsystem for Linux](https://aka.ms/wslinstall):
+1. Open Powershell `Run as Administrator` and run this script to enable WSL as mentioned [here](https://aka.ms/wslinstall):

 ```ps
   Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```

-2. Windows Store and choose flavor of Linux: `Ubuntu`
+2. Launch Windows Store and choose flavor of Linux to use: `Ubuntu`

 3. Launch Ubuntu.exe from the Start Menu.
-Enter a username:`root` and password: `secret` (for sudo command)
+Enter a username:`root` and password: `secret` (for sudo command).

-4. Update the System
+4. Update/Upgrade the WSL System to the latest

 `-y` flag supply `YES` answer to the upgrade.